Chapter 10: Managing for Extreme Weather

 • Soil erosion, runoff, and flooding are becoming more common.

-• Dry conditions lead to more dust from gravel roads landing on roadside vegetation, which decreases the effectiveness of herbicides
+• Dry conditions lead to more dust from gravel roads landing on roadside vegetation, which decreases the effectiveness of herbicides.

 • Drier summers mean less soil moisture available to plants.

-• Nitrogen deposition in the soil is 2–6 times what it was in pre-industrial times, which gives invasive species a competitive advantage
+• Nitrogen deposition in the soil is 2–6 times what it was in pre-industrial times, which gives invasive species a competitive advantage.

 • Weeds and woody species, including eastern red cedar, are expected to expand because of warming temperatures.

-• Cool-season invasive grasses like smooth brome grass are increasing, possibly because of increased rainfall early in the season.
+• Cool-season invasive grasses like smooth brome are increasing, possibly because of increased rainfall early in the season.

 • Increasing outdoor carbon dioxide levels help some invasives, such as poison ivy, thrive.
-Poison ivy also becomes more toxic because of rising carbon dioxide levels
+Poison ivy also becomes more toxic because of rising carbon dioxide levels.

 • Tick populations are rising.